Maumelle, Arkansas: Education

 Public education is provided by the Pulaski County Special School District and the city is home to Pine Forest Elementary School (prekindergarten through grade 5), Maumelle Middle School (grades 6 through 8), and Maumelle High School (grades 9 through 12).

 Other parts of the city are zoned to Crystal Hill Elementary.

 Maumelle is also served by Maumelle Charter School (K-12) inside the city limits.
 Central Arkansas Christian Schools, a private middle school and high school, is located two miles east of the city limits.

 Public libraries

 The Maumelle Public Library, located at 10 Lakepoint Drive, is part of the Central Arkansas Library System.

 Infrastructure

-Water supply

 Water in Maumelle is provided by Central Arkansas Water since March 1, 2016 when it acquired the former utility.
 All other utilities in the county use surface water from two reservoirs tapped by Central Arkansas Water.